A House Through Time: Series 3 (2020)

 The third series takes place in Bristol, investigating the history of 10 Guinea Street, whose inhabitants included the satirist John Shebbeare and the future mayor of Bristol Sir John Kerle Haberfield.
 The house has been Grade II* listed since December 1994.

 Series 4 (2021)

 The fourth series takes place at 5 Grosvenor Mount, in the Headingley area of Leeds.
 With the other two houses in its terrace, it has been Grade II listed since August 1976.

+Series 5 (2024)

+Series 5, subtitled Two Cities at War, takes a different approach, comparing and contrasting the lives of the inhabitants of two apartment blocks—Block 2 of Montagu Mansions, an Edwardian building in the Marylebone district of London and 72, Pfalzburger Strasse in Wilmersdorf, Berlin—in the years leading up to and during World War II.
+Residents in London included the cinema impresario Cecil Bernstein and the poet and conscientious objector Timothy Corsellis, and in Berlin the chef and language teacher, Bonifatius Folli, from Togo, the historian and Nazi, Paul Dittel, and Freda Fromm, whose brother Friedrich Fromm was a regular visitor.